-The statewide program's appropriation for FY 2018 is $1,788,265.
-Non-appropriated income interest is estimated at $7,500.
-Total revenues, therefore, will be $1,795,765.
-Eighty percent (80%) of the appropriated funds ($1,430,612) are scheduled for grants to the UI-affiliated community based family medicine physician training centers consistent with statutory requirements, and 20% of the appropriation ($357,653 plus $7,500 in interest income = $365,153) will be spent on University-sponsored activities in support of the community-based training programs.
-The Carver College of Medicine provides educational, administrative and research support for the community sites.
+The statewide program's appropriation for FY 2022 is $1,720,598, which is the same as FY 2021 (the FY 2021 funding was a reduction of 1.42% or -$24,781 from the FY 2020 appropriation and this was not restored).
+Non-appropriated interest income is estimated at $5,500.
+Total revenues, therefore, are anticipated to be $1,726,098.
+Eighty percent (80%) of the appropriated funds ($1,376,478) are scheduled for grants to the UI-affiliated community based family medicine residency training centers consistent with statutory requirements, and 20% of the appropriation ($344,120 plus $5,500 in interest income = $349,620) will be spent on University-sponsored activities in support of the community-based training programs.
+The Carver College of Medicine Office of Statewide Clinical Education Programs provides educational, administrative and research support for the community sites.

 This funding goes directly to each UI Affiliated Family Medicine Residency Program across Iowa.
-Each of the seven programs receives $204,373 to support the ongoing operations at each site producing family medicine physicians.
-The programs are located in Davenport, Cedar Rapids, Waterloo, Mason City, Sioux City and two in Des Moines (Iowa Lutheran and Broadlawns).
-There are currently 51 positions for new residents each year or a three year total of 153 residents.
+Each of the six residency programs (Cedar Rapids closed June 30, 2020) receives $229,413 to support the ongoing operations at each site producing board eligible family medicine physicians.

-The University salaries and benefits total $246,549.
-These positions provide support to the many needs of serving the Statewide Family Practice Programs across the state.
+The salaries and benefits in the Office of Statewide Clinical Education Programs total $304,117.
+These three full time positions provide support to the Statewide Family Practice Network across the state.

-The balance of $118,604 is for a range of services including the Visiting Professor Program.
+The balance of $45,503 is for a range of services.
+The largest expenditure is for the Visiting Professor Program.
 This funding allows the statewide program to provide minimal compensation to faculty who temporarily leave their regular duties at the University of Iowa to lecture/present as visiting professors at the community-based programs across Iowa.
-In addition, travel is paid for the Visiting Professors as well as staff to serve the entire statewide system.
-This also includes funding for publications, postage, printing services, office supplies, telecommunications and other administrative support associated with this program.
+In addition to a small honorarium, the Visiting Professors are compensated for the cost of their travel.